keymapperorg/KeyMapper/README.md

 - test: adding tests, refactoring test; no production code change
 - chore: updating build tasks, package manager configs, version name changes, etc; no production code change
 - release: a new release.
+- website: stuff to do with the website.

 The README, License, Credits, Changelog and Privacy Policy files should just be changed in the master branch.